 Without Innovation, hundreds of thousands of women and girls will continue to die in pregnancy and childbirth each year, and between 10 and 15 million more will suffer long-lasting disabilities.

-Tore Godal, Special Adviser to the Prime Minister of Norway on Global Health
+Tore Godal, Special Adviser on Global Health to the Norwegian Ministry of foreign Affairs.

 Haitham El-noush, Senior Adviser, Norwegian Agency for for Development Cooperation (NORAD)